A Secret Wish: Reissues

 The album was followed up quickly in November 1985 by the Wishful Thinking companion remix album.

 A Secret Wish has been reissued a number of times – including as a deluxe 20th anniversary edition and as a multi-channel SACD.

 In 2010 a double CD deluxe edition which marked the album's 25th anniversary.

 In 2018 it was released as part of the Sony Music BMG 'The Art Of The Album' series on both vinyl & CD with an accompanying 'art print/6 page booklet' on the vinyl issue and 'hard cover/32 page booklet' with the CD.
 Both were advertised as 'Remastered from the original tapes ‘for the first time’, the vinyl and CD reissues will replicate the original ZTT vinyl LP / CD track listings'.
 However both contain the longer version of 'Dream Within A Dream' which omits the original guitar solo.

-In October 2025, an exclusive blu-ray audio will be released featuring brand new Dolby Atmos, 5.1 and stereo mixes by David Kosten.
+In October 2025, an exclusive blu-ray audio was released featuring brand new Dolby Atmos, 5.1 and stereo mixes of the original vinyl tracklist by David Kosten (the CD version is included in its original stereo form).
+At the same time, a six CD set called A Secret Sense of Rhythm, A Secret Sense of Sin was also released.